-Tell us about how you got interested in photography, and why you chose the UCLA Extension Photography Certificate.
+Tell us how you got interested in design and what brought you to the DCA and UX programs.

 I think that great design can maximize an experience.
 It can help make things extremely useful and improve how we go about our day.
 It can create delightful moments or long-lasting positive impact that completely changes our behaviors.
 Having lived in Japan and the US, I’ve also been intrigued by how lifestyle and culture can affect the design and how design assimilates to users’ needs and behaviors.
 The impact that design can make on our lives and businesses’ success interested me in a career in design.

 I discovered design in my past role creating strategic partnerships to help corporations go through digital transformation.
 I experienced how design thinking can help facilitate product innovation which interested me in a career path in UX or Product Design.
 My goal was to transition careers which brought me to the DCA and UX program.
 I had little design experience that I wanted to learn from the fundamentals to build a foundation and also learn about the concepts and processes of UX Design.

 I enjoyed many of the classes, but my favorites were ones where we designed together with our classmates.
 The students in the DCA program were very international from places like Brazil, Canada, Chile, and Hong Kong, so collaborating with them was fun.
 Design II: Collateral Communication was a class where we practiced product design by creating branding and prototypes.
 Each week we got into groups to brainstorm and critique each other’s work which was a great way to learn and I made many designer friends!